buildpacks/rfcs/text/0000-app-mixins.md

 * `privileged` - when set to `true`, the lifecycle will run this buildpack as the `root` user.
 * `non-idempotent` - when set to `true`, indicates that the buildpack is not idempotent.
 The lifecycle will provide a clean filesystem from the stack image(s) before each run (i.e. no cache).

+The `[[mixins]]` array of tables defines the list of mixins provided by this buildpack.

+* `name` - a pattern describing the mixins provide by this buildpack